clesk/clesk.github.io/index.md

 Our group investigates:

+### **• Hydroclimate change**
+How precipitation intensity and intermittency change in a warming climate.

 ### **• Land–atmosphere water and energy exchange**
-We analyze how warming alters precipitation, evaporation, soil moisture, and climate extremes.

-### **• Hydrologic responses to climate change**
-Understanding how shifts in rainfall timing and intensity impact drought, productivity, and water supply.
+How warming alters what happens to precipitation after it falls.

-### **• Climate impacts on ecosystems and agriculture**
+### **• Climate impacts on vegetation and water resources**
-How climate variability cascades into ecosystem stress and crop losses.
+How water-cycle changes affect crop yields and continental water stocks.

 ### **• Environmental data science + modeling**
 We combine global remote sensing, flux tower data, statistical models, and climate model ensembles.

-We welcome collaborations.

 ---